aginrocks/aigin/README.md

   [Website](https://ai.agin.rocks)
 </div>

-_This document was mostly generated using Ai heh_
+_This document was mostly generated using AI heh_